-1. Tell us more about your latest project Six Senses La Sagesse?
+- What can you tell us about your latest project Six Senses La Sagesse?

-2. Sustainability is an integral part of all your projects, can you elaborate on that?
-How did you adapt your design to Covid-19?
+- Sustainability is an integral part of all your projects.
+Can you elaborate on that and how did you adapt your design to take account of COVID-19?

 We tend to shy away from “green washing” and false “eco- friendly” branding.
 The “new normal” post COVID-19 centers on rethinking requirements and needs, from wholesome indoor environments, transitional and filtered entrances, to the need for green spaces, natural light, zero-maintenance buildings, touch-free interactions, and technology based sanitization, with enough distancing and friendly physical separations.
 However, we need to make sure that the new normal is consistent and smooth enough to go unnoticed rather than seem over-designed.